 The Population An active lifestyle which includes a good amount of physical activity is important for everyone, especially children.
 Physical activity helps children keep a healthy body weight, improve their mood, keep their heart and lungs health and lowers the risk of several diseases and long term health conditions.
 The current physical activity guidelines for … Continue reading "Physical Activity in Children"

 Headlines • 13% of children aged 9-10 report having no breakfast or just a drink • 30% of children aged 13-14 consume fizzy drinks or energy drinks on most days • 47% of children aged 16-17 consume fruit/veg on most days The Population Diet and nutrition in children has a significant not only on growth … Continue reading "Diet and Nutrition in Children"

 Headlines Approximately 8.2% of 15 year olds in Wakefield are smokers (2014/15).
 5.5% of 15 year olds are regular smokers (2014/15).
 18.5% of 15 year olds use e-cigarettes (2014/15).
-The Population To be completed.
-The Burden Smoking has been identified as the main reason why poorer people die younger.
-Children who smoke become addicted to … Continue reading "Smoking in Children"
+The Population Smoking has been identified as the main reason why poorer people die younger.
+Children who smoke become addicted to nicotine very quickly, and they … Continue reading "Smoking in Children"

 Headlines Each year there are around 4,000 births to Wakefield mums.
 Fewer women in Wakefield are smoking in pregnancy; however Wakefield remains an outlier when compared to our neighbours and the national average.
 Smoking in pregnancy rates are highest in the most deprived areas in Wakefield.
 Young mums, under the age of 20 have the … Continue reading "Smoking in pregnancy"